 Hearing Impairment Unit (HIU)

-HIU staff - Teacher of the Deaf - Mrs. Halsey.
-Specialist TA - Mrs Wright HIU TA - Mrs May Speech and Language Therapist - Mrs Sherry
+HIU staff - Teachers of the Deaf - Mrs. Halsey & Mrs Whittaker.
+Specialist TA - Mrs Wright HIU TA - Mrs May Speech and Language Therapist - Mrs Cheung

 Moss Bury Unit for Hearing Impaired children is one of only 2 primary units in Hertfordshire.
 Specialist trained staff cater for up to 6 hearing impaired children from reception to year 6.